OysteinSkagen/cutAndShuffleText/README.md

 Your favorite poem will never look the same!

-cool to see this with a GUI where you could drop initial text and shuffle it with the press of a buttom, seeing the result text in the same window.
+cool to see this with a GUI where you could drop initial text and shuffle it with the press of a button, seeing the result text in the same window.